Collection: Soil and substrates

 • The substrate can be reused many times.

-• Most hydroponic systems rely on the availability of direct current – for those gardeners who have chosen remote areas this is not always possible.
+• Most hydroponic systems rely on the availability of direct current – for those gardeners who have chosen remote areas, this is not always possible.

--> See more about soilless substrates in our Inert Substrates section.
+-> See more about soilless substrates in our inert substrates section.

 Growing in coconut (coco coir)

-However, the benefits of coconut are substantial:
+However, the benefits of coconut are significant:

 • It has a high cation exchange capacity, which means it also retains nutrients from your fertilizer very well.